rockthejvm/rockthejvm-site/src/content/articles/a-guide-to-choosing-the-best-scala-course.md

 Third, type safety is guaranteed by embracing variance, one of the powerful features of the Scala type system which we explore in the advanced Scala course.

-ZIO is super powerful and has an emerging ecosystem of libraries that interact with databases, HTTP, ES, Cassandra, Kafka, GRPC, even Akka wrappers.
+ZIO is super powerful and has an emerging ecosystem of libraries that interact with databases, HTTP, ES, Cassandra, Kafka, gRPC, even Akka wrappers.
 If you want to learn ZIO, we have a full-blown [ZIO course here](/courses/zio).

 ### Apache Spark